 Why do I have to pay an enrolment deposit of 500€?

 With the payment of your enrolment deposit, you confirm your enrollment and secure your spot at Constructor University.

 Is the enrolment deposit refundable?

-How much is the tuition fee for an undergraduate program at Jacobs University?
+How much is the tuition fee for an undergraduate program at Constructor University?

 Tuition for all undergraduate programs is currently set at 20.000€ per academic year (9 months).

 Are there any other fees besides the tuition fee?

 Yes, first-year undergraduate students pay 8.000€ for room and board for a 9-month period (September – May).
 This includes a single bedroom, a shared bathroom for two students, standard Internet and utility costs, plus three meals a day.